-The sign is in the front yard.
-You’ve boxed half of your belongings and put them in a storage unit in order to stage your home to look its best.
-Now the waiting game begins, wondering if each new interest in your humble abode will become the irresistible offer you’re hoping for.
+The for sale sign is in the front yard, and you’ve boxed half of your belongings to stage your home to look its best.
+Now the waiting game begins, wondering if each new family to walk through your home will turn into an irresistible offer above asking price.

 The best approach to a last-minute home showing is to be prepared for it before the call comes.
-Even if you have kids whose playing style may resemble a miniature tornado, you can do a few things that make the clean up easier.
+Even if you have kids whose playing style may resemble a miniature tornado, you can do a few things beyond home staging that make last-minute clean up easier.

-As soon as you get up for the day, make all of the beds and open all of the curtains and blinds in the house.
-This will shave at least 10 minutes or more off of your tidy-up time when a call comes in.
+- As soon as you get up for the day, make all of the beds.
+Next, open all of the curtains and blinds in the house.
+This will shave at least 10 minutes or more off of your tidy-up time when a house showing call comes in.

-While artificial scents could cause a problem for potential buyers that may be sensitive to smells, it’s better to have a pleasant smell than the aroma that accompanies teenage boys or animals (especially to a potential buyer who doesn’t have pets).
-Candles or warmers with mild, long-lasting scents are the best.
-Light them or turn them on first thing in the morning and leave them going all day so that the aroma becomes more natural to the home and less potent than when first lit.
+- While artificial scents could cause a problem for potential buyers that may be sensitive to smells, it’s better to have a pleasant smell than the aroma that accompanies teenage boys or animals.
+Diffusers or warmers with mild, long-lasting scents are the best.
+Turn them on first thing in the morning so that the aroma becomes more natural to the home and less potent than when first turned on.

-Assuming you did a deep clean right before putting the house on the market, all you’ll need to do from there is maintain.
-Set yourself a weekly schedule with a cleaning task each day to stay on top of it.
-Martha Stewart offers a weekly cleaning checklist that will help focus your efforts—simply assign a day of the week to each area of the home.
+- Assuming you did a deep clean right before putting the house on the market, all you’ll need to do from there is maintain your home.
+Set yourself a weekly cleaning schedule with a cleaning task each day to stay on top of it.

 When you receive that last minute call for a showing, don’t panic—you’re already mostly there from your morning prep time.
 A few quick tasks will give your home that extra charm that could seal the deal.

-First, keep an empty tote or two easily accessible.
-When the call comes, the first thing you should do is load up the totes with the clutter accumulated on the table, the counters and any other clutter-catching places.
-Conceal them in a spacious closet or attic with easy access.
-Consider taking the totes with you when you leave if there isn’t space to tuck them away.
-Once that is complete, do the walk through.
+- Always keep an empty tote or two easily accessible.
+When the call comes, the first thing you should do is load up the totes with the clutter that has accumulated on the table, the counters, and any other clutter-catching places.

-- Removing all dirty dishes from the sink and wiping the sink down,
+- Remove all dirty dishes from the sink and wipe the sink down.

-- Removing all shoes and coats from the entry so that no one trips over them,
+- Remove all shoes and coats from the entry so that no one trips over them.